jamwt/rolla/README.md

 --------------

-If you change values (set or del) in `rolla_iter()`, make sure to pass *copies* of keys and values to set and del.
-The key and value given to you by rolla are being borrowed from the mmaped file, and if the memory mapped region should move due to database growth caused by your mutation, those pointers will become invalid.
+If you change values (set or del) in `rolla_iter()`, make sure to pass *copies* of keys to set and del.
+The keys given to you by rolla are being borrowed from the mmaped file, and if the memory mapped region should move due to database growth caused by your mutation, those pointers will become invalid.